-Elaine Toombs is a 3rd year Ph.D student in Clinical Psychology at Lakehead University.
-Her research interests include First Nations mental health, resilience, and parenting.
+Elaine Toombs is a 4th year PhD student in Clinical Psychology at Lakehead University.
+She is currently completing her predoctoral internship at Dilico Anishinabek Family Care, through the Northern Ontario Psychology Internship Consortium in Thunder Bay, Ontario.
+Elaine’s research interests include First Nations mental health, resilience, and parenting.
 Her dissertation research is supervised by Dr. Mushquash and examines adverse childhood experiences in a First Nations treatment seeking population.
-Elaine's work is supported by a Canadian Institutes of Health Research Doctoral Award.
-She recently published a manuscript in Child & Family Social Work.
-Elaine enjoys hiking, camping, and reading.
+Elaine’s work is supported by a Canadian Institutes of Health Research Doctoral Award.
+She recently published a manuscript in the Journal of Ethnicity in Substance Abuse.
+In her spare time, Elaine enjoys hiking, camping, and reading.

 6. Toombs, E., Drawson, A. S., Bobinski, T., Dixon, J., & Mushquash, C. J. (2018).
 First Nations Parenting and Child Reunification: Identifying Strengths, Barriers, and Community Needs Within the Child Welfare System.
 Child & Family Social Work.
 1-9.
 DOI: 10.1111/cfs.12430

 5. Toombs, E., Unruh, A., McGrath, P. (2017).
 Assessing the Parent-Adolescent Communication Toolkit: Usability and Preliminary Effectiveness.
 Nursing Open.
 DOI:10.1002/nop2.107

 4. Drawson, A. S., Toombs, E., & Mushquash, C. J. (2017).
 Indigenous Research Methods: A Systematic Review.
 The International Indigenous Policy Journal, 8(2), 5.
 DOI:10.18584/iipj.2017.8.2.5